chaoss/grimoirelab-tutorial/sortinghat/basic.md

 ### Regenerating enriched indexes

 When we interact with SortingHat, it only changes the contents of the database it manages.
-Therefore, the changes are not refelected in the indexes we have in ElasticSearch, nor in the dashboard.
+Therefore, the changes are not reflected in the indexes we have in ElasticSearch, nor in the dashboard.

-To make changes appear in the dashboard, we need to create new enriched indexes (re-ennrich the indexes).
+To make changes appear in the dashboard, we need to create new enriched indexes (re-enrich the indexes).
 We can do that by removing raw and enriched indexes from ElasticsSearch, and then running the same `p2o.py` commands shown to produce new raw and enriched indexes.
 But in our case, this is a clear overkill: we don't need to retrieve new raw indexes from the repositories, since they are fine.
 We only need to produce new enriched indexes.
 For that, we can run `p2o.py` as follows:

 ```
 (gl) $ p2o.py --only-enrich --index git_raw --index-enrich git \